reziamini/laravel-easypanel/README.md

 ### Features :
 - Easy to install
+- Multi Language
+- RTL and LTR mode
+- Sort Data just with a click
+- Support CKEditor and Persian Font for RTL mode
 - Create CRUD for every model in 1 minute
 - Manage route prefix and addresses
 - Beautiful UI/UX with AdminMart template